 Should You Invest in Ripple?

-Ripple network does a commendable job in enabling a quicker and cheaper global payments system.
+Ripple network does a commendable job of enabling a quicker and cheaper global payments system.
 Hence, it can potentially replace outdated international money transfer systems.
 It has already been adopted by large financial institutions, including American Express, Bank of America, IndusInd Bank, and many others.
 Any favorable output for Ripple in the legal battle with SEC could profit the investors.
 Going forward, the growth of Ripple depends on the following factors.

-- Increased partnership with financial institutions
+- Increased partnerships with financial institutions

 - Regulatory environment